By Winston Ricks

 Habitat

 Scutigera coleoptrata prefers temperate climates and are often found in buildings.
 They can apparently survive in many humid habitats, as long as there is a place to hide, sufficient humidity, and enough food.
 They are often found in dark, humid areas such as crevices under rocks and caves.
 In residences they're more commonly found in basements and bathrooms (probably because of higher humidity there).
-(Buchsbaum et al., 1987; Drees and Jackman, 1998; O'Toole, 1986)
+(Buchsbaum, et al., 1987; Drees and Jackman, 1998; O'Toole, 1986)

 Physical Description

 House centipedes are brown or black in color.
 Like all arthropods, S. coleoptrata has an exoskeleton made of chitin and sclerotin.
 Its dorsal-ventrally flattened body is divided into fifteen segments with one pair of legs per segment.
 The first pair of legs is modified into fangs used for capturing prey and as protection.
 There are three dorsal longitudinal stripes, and the legs are banded.
 They have very well developed antennae and compound eyes.
 Most range from one to six cm in length and are very quick runners in comparison with other centipedes.
-(Arnett Jr. and Ph.D., 1985; Barnes, 2003; Drees and Jackman, 1998; Grzimek, 1972; O'Toole, 1986)
+(Arnett Jr., Ph.D., 1985; Barnes, 2003; Drees and Jackman, 1998; Grzimek, 1972; O'Toole, 1986)

 Development